 The following offices are housed under the Dean of Students – Career Development, Greek Life, Immunizations, Intramurals, Mailroom, Recreation Center, Student Conduct, Student Involvement, Switchboard, and the Wellness Center: Student Counseling and Health Center.

-We seek to maintain a safe and stable campus community, thus you may be interested in the following resources: Student Handbook, Title IX Policy, Student Right to Know & Campus Security Report, and Guide to a Drug Free Campus [please make all of these links to the documents].
+We seek to maintain a safe and stable campus community, thus you may be interested in the following resources: Student Handbook, Title IX Policy, Student Right to Know & Campus Security Report, and Guide to a Drug Free Campus.
 Should you have a question, please do not hesitate to contact any staff member in Student Development.
 The Dean of Students Office along with Student Development work together to create programs that “lead to the development of the whole person-an educated, responsible citizen of a global community.”

 Shane Y. Williamson, EdD